Natasha Walter: Background and career

 Women for Refugee Women publishes research on the experiences of women in the asylum process, campaigns for an end to the detention of refugee women, and supports refugee women throughout the UK.

 Walter is the author of The New Feminism, published by Virago in 1998.
 Her book Living Dolls, also published by Virago, looks at the resurgence of sexism in contemporary culture.

 In March 2015, Natasha Walter was the Humanitas Visiting Professor of Women's Rights at Cambridge University.

 Walter is also the author of a novel, A Quiet Life, which is based loosely on the life of Melinda Marling, the wife of Cambridge spy Donald Maclean.

-Walter's memoir, Before the Light Fades: a memoir of grief and resistance, will be published by Virago in 2023.
+Walter's memoir, Before the Light Fades, was published by Virago in 2023.
 It tells the story of her mother's death by suicide, and the legacy of the political activism of her mother in the 1960s and that of her grandfather in the 1930s.

 In October 2019, Walter was arrested for blocking a road in Extinction Rebellion's 'October Rebellion' in London's Trafalgar Square.
 She tweeted: "I was one of 100s arrested yesterday for drawing attention to the destruction of our beautiful planet."
 She has continued to be active with Extinction Rebellion and Writers Rebel, a group of writers involved with the climate movement.

 Walter lives in London with her partner and their two children.